 We invite you to take a look at the questions before the chat and chime in using hashtag #SHAPEHealthEd.

-- How do school-based employee wellness programs have the potential to enhance the health and learning of students?
+1. How do effective health education programs enhance the health and learning of students?

-- What resources are still needed to enhance the effectiveness of school-based employee wellness programs?
+7. What resources are still needed to enhance the effectiveness of health education programs?

 Specialist for Secondary Health and Physical Education, Frederick County Public Schools, Maryland

 Brian Griffith began his career in 1995 as a middle school health education teacher in Baltimore after graduating from Penn State University.
 During his career, he was a teacher, department head, curriculum specialist, and the health education specialist at the Maryland State Department of Education.
 He achieved his M.Ed. in Curriculum and Instruction from Coppin State College and administration certificate from McDaniel College.
 Brian volunteered on multiple committees within his state and national associations, including as president of the state association.
 Brian is currently the Secondary Specialist for Health and Physical Education with Frederick County Public Schools, Maryland.